-When viewing any screen, you can return to the home screen by selecting
+When viewing any screen, you can return to the home screen by selecting Home.

 The categories tabs provide quick access to the main features of your chartplotter.
 For example, the Sonar tab displays the views and screens related to the sonar feature.
-You can save items you commonly access to the Pinned category.